VuduVations/cyber/CBA/README.md

 `Safeguard Cost`: The total cost associated with implementing a specific safeguard measure to protect an asset from potential threats.
 This includes initial implementation costs and any ongoing expenses directly related to the safeguard.
 Example: If a company installs a firewall to protect its network, the safeguard cost would include the purchase price of the firewall and any associated setup and maintenance fees.

 The Exposure Factor uses the term 'asset' which can be confusing.

-In reality, the asset being referenced is the value of entity (e.g., Hardware, Software, Data) that is at risk of loss or damage due to a specific threat.
+In reality, the asset being referenced is the value of an entity (e.g., Hardware, Software, Data) that is at risk of loss or damage due to a specific threat.

 `Hardware Assets:`